John Courtney | President

 In setting requirements, best-practice states focus on job search activities that are valuable, varied, virtual and verifiable.

 Valuable.
 While there are many “high evidence” studies (i.e. strong methodology),there are fewer “high-impact” studies on which activities are most valuable.
 But a few studies offer solid guidance.
-One meta-study published elsewhere found job seekers gain the most from focusing on two things: becoming more proactive and enhancing job search skillsiv.
+One meta-study view found job seekers gain the most from focusing on two things: becoming more proactive and enhancing job search skillsiv.
 Many varied activities move the needle on these two concepts, and they’re available in person as well as online.
-States looking for published studies can also access DOL’s CLEAR website, which houses papers on a variety of reemployment interventions that have been tested over the years.
+States looking for published studies can view AIFE case studies and also access DOL’s CLEAR website which houses papers on a variety of reemployment interventions that have been tested over the years.

 Varied.
 The age-old single strategy of requiring weekly employer contacts too often puts poorly-prepared claimants in the position of facing immediate and repeated rejections from their best network prospects.
 This often saps their morale and heightens their fear of job search.

-Because job search is often a multi-month quest, it’s important that job seekers pursue a variety of activities that state UI policy can require and encourage, from career assessments and resume-writing to mock interviews and reviewing matched job openings.
+Because job search is often a multi-month quest, it’s important that job seekers pursue a variety of activities that state UI policy can require and encourage, from career assessments and online or in-person workshops to mock interviews and reviewing matched job openings.

 Verifiable.
 Confirming job search activity is critical, as it allows work search requirements to be accurately and consistently enforced.
 To maximize claimant motivation and proactivity, leading states institute indefinite suspension of benefits for noncompliant UI claimants.